 Does not matter if you are a Chai or Coffee person or not, you got to see how the tea farms grow up and how it actually works.
 A tea leaf actually grows for around hundreds of years and then it is ready to be plucked out and jump in your cup.
 Entire Kerala is surrounded by the tea farms from Munnar to Waynad, all you see is tea farms.

 Some farms are government farms and some own by private firms.
 A single tea plant gives us coffee, white tea, and regular tea.
 A leaf goes through all these stages when a leaf is small and processed, it can give coffee.
-When the leaf is at medium size and processed, it can give white tea and when a completely grown up leaf is processed, it gives up the regular tea.
-Isn’t this interesting?
+When the leaf is at the medium size and processed, it can give white tea and when a completely grown up leaf is processed, it gives up the regular tea.
+Isn’t that interesting?
 You will get local guides who will tell you many facts about these farms and processes.
 This is a must-to-do thing on our list.

 4. Varkala Beach Stay

 If I say that this can be the best beach experience you can have in the south, that will be no lie.
-This is kind of a private beach experience and resorts on the cliff make this experience even better.
+This is kind of private beach experience and resorts on the cliff make this experience even better.
 Try to get a resort with a front beach view on the cliff and you will get the best experience ever.

-The beach is really clean and water is all blue.
+The beach is really clean and the water is all blue.
 The sunrise and sunset views with a cup of coffee on your balcony, what else you can ask on a vacation.
 The food is good, you will get some fresh fishes and seafood on the cliff and a lot of spa centers which can turn your vacation into a relaxing holiday.
-Do visit this place on October to March, due to its tropical climate it is not advised to visit on Summers.
+Do visit this place from October to March, due to its tropical climate it is not advised to visit on Summers.